ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * Add back any missing Security Onion packages by installing the securityonion-iso metapackage.
 If you didn't install from our ISO and instead installed from your preferred flavor of Ubuntu and added our PPA and packages, then you may not necessarily need to install the securityonion-iso metapackage.
 In the command below, you can replace securityonion-iso with the same Security Onion metapackage(s) you originally installed (securityonion-server, securityonion-sensor, securityonion-elsa, securityonion-all, etc).:
 `sudo apt-get install securityonion-iso syslog-ng-core`
-**IMPORTANT!** If you receive a prompt regarding syslog-ng.conf, press N to keep your currently-installed version.

 #### CLEAN UP